June 26, 2012

 Often times we look at a crime, or an act of violence or hatred, and we try to understand the perpetrator, the one who committed this terrible act.
 We say we understand his or her anger.
 They had it tough so they took this anger and acted out, they had to have that release; we are told we must understand them and not "judge" them.

 I believe this is misguided advice.
 We all have anger; the question is what do we do with it.
 In the Bible the angel of God appears to Gideon and wants to recruit him to fight the battles of Israel.
 Gideon is angry with God and says, "We have heard so much about Him and His great deeds, but where is He now?!"
-Gideon was frustrated by Israel's situation; attack by enemies, taxed by oppressors, pushed to the limit with endless troubles.
+Gideon was frustrated by Israel's situation; attacked by enemies, taxed by oppressors, pushed to the limit with endless troubles.
 Sure he was angry, Gideon had every right to be angry, and he was angry with God.
 So the angel says, "Take this anger and go redeem Israel."

 What the angel is telling Gideon, and all of us in all generations, is "You are angry, you have a right to be angry, I understand.
 This, however, does not justify a life of crime or laziness or being a welfare case.
 No!
 Take this anger, for anger is energy, take this anger and fight for your people, fight the battles of Israel.
 We need you."